gregwhitaker/netifi-acmeshoes/README.md

     ./gradlew clean build

 When developing in an IDE and modifying the IDL projects you may need to refresh your project classpath in order to see the changes take effect.
-This is especially true when using IntelliJ.
-You can refresh the project classpath by clicking the refresh button in the `Gradle` tab.
+When using IntelliJ, you can refresh the project classpath by clicking the refresh button in the `Gradle` tab.

 ### Docker